oscaralejandro1907/cplex-examples/README.md

 ## model-2
 A simple linear model example.
 A ```CplexModel``` class is created within all steps are executed, then an object to call the constructor of the class is created in the ```main``` function to run the model.
 The model has 2 variables of 1 subindex (x<sub>1</sub>, x<sub>2</sub>).
 After model is solved solution status, solution value (obj. function), values of variables, and slacks of constraints are printed.

+## min-flow-model
+An example minimum flow model, A ```CplexModel``` class is created.
+After solve the problem to other constraints are added to call cplex to re-optimize the previous solved model.

 ## feed-mix
 An example of a feed-mix problem.
 This example is in the book: Bazaraa.
 Linear Programming and Network Flows.
 4th Ed.
 Chapter 1 Exercise 1.3 page 29-30.